udoprog/OxidizeBot/README.md

 First, `config.toml`.
 You can use the [config.toml.example] as a base which should be included in your distribution.

-Second, `secrets.yml` which specifies secrets for your bot. **This file is very sensitive**, you must avoid sharing this file with anyone.
+Second, `secrets.yml` which specifies secrets for your bot. **This file is very sensitive**, you must avoid sharing it with anyone.

 ```yaml
 spotify::oauth2: